hdodov/Potext/README.md

 # Installation

-Clone this repo or install with Composer:
+Clone this repo or find [Potext on Packagist](https://packagist.org/packages/hdodov/potext) and install it with Composer:

 ```
 composer require hdodov/potext:dev-master